cwpearson/llvmvm/README.md

     llvmvm install release_391_final

-Add the installed version to the path
+Add the installed version to the path.
+This must be done for every new terminal.

     llvmvm use release_391_final